 - Pour the molten candy on a baking sheet and allow to cool to room temperature (a fan will speed up the process)

-- Break and packaging into Ziploc bags
+- Break and collect in Ziploc bags

 - Taste and enjoy your handy work

 Watch this great video from Wired that explains how candy is made on a larger scale.
 Note though that the principles are the same.